Powered by SchoolDash

 Ley Street, Ilford IG2 7BT

-Particular strengths include Disadvantaged pupils, Destinations, Progress and Attainment.
+Particular strengths include Destinations, Attendance, Disadvantaged pupils and Attainment.
 Relative weaknesses include Finances and Environment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.